Guidelines for Best Bets

 Celebration Women’s Ministry

-The Huntsville Chapter of Celebration Women’s Ministry will meet from 6-8 p.m. on Monday, March 22, in the First United Methodist Church social hall.
-Following a light meal, local pastor and speaker Ellen Willett will present the evening’s message, “Wilderness Wonderings.”
+Celebration Women's Ministry meets Monday, Sept.
+27, from 6-8 p.m. in the First United Methodist Church social hall.
+Following a light meal and praise and worship, local speaker and author Louise Looney will present the evening's message, "Hope for the Golden Years."
 Child care is provided for preschool-age children.
-There is no charge for the meeting or child care.
-All women are welcome.
+There is no charge for the meeting or child care and all women are welcome.

 Preschool Story Hour